timdeklijn/price-watcher/Readme.rst

 Short description
 -----------------

 Scrape the webpage given in the config to find the price of the product.
 For now this code works for the Playstation network.
+And then send the resulting plot to the user's email adress.

 Usage
 -----